Max Crozier

-Maxwell "Max" Crozier (born April 19, 2000) is a Canadian professional ice hockey defenceman.
-He is currently playing for the Tampa Bay Lightning of the National Hockey League (NHL).
+Maxwell Crozier (born April 19, 2000) is a Canadian professional ice hockey player who is a defenceman for the Tampa Bay Lightning of the National Hockey League (NHL).

 Playing career

 On May 17, 2019, Crozier helped the Sioux Falls Stampede capture the Clark Cup as USHL champions.
 Crozier was named to the All-USHL Third team at the end of the season.
 Crozier was also committed to join Providence College in the fall.

-On June 22, 2019, the Tampa Bay Lightning selected Crozier 120th overall in the 2019 NHL Entry Draft.
+On June 22, 2019, the Tampa Bay Lightning selected Crozier 120th overall in the 2019 NHL entry draft.